BlueLobsterMods/ComedyModPublic/README.md

 # ComedyModPublic

-ComedyMod is a mod menu for Comedy Night.
+ComedyModPublic is a mod menu for Comedy Night.
 The goal is to solve most of the problems that currently exist in the game and add useful quality-of-life features.

 To report a bug or request a new feature, create an [issue](https://github.com/BlueLobsterSoftware/ComedyModPublic/issues).

-## Features

-- Logging Unity Engine activity
-- Framerate cap
-- Performance optimizations

 ## Installation